 Who's in your tribe?

 I’ve been paying attention to some of my tribes – I actually have a number of them when I think about it.
 We all do.
 At the moment, I’m LOVING my football team that is keeping me active and very present.
 When I’m on the pitch running around (thinking I need to train more and panting like a large dog!)
 I’m watching my team mates, the ball and totally going with the flow.
 I have the competitive urge to win and still get butterflies in my belly before the starting whistle, but then I’m in the zone.
-Generally my family doesn’t come to watch and I love this.
+Generally my family doesn’t come to watch and I don't mind.
 There’s no pressure, I can just be 16 years old again without a care in the world.
 In my head I’m like Sam Kerr taking a penalty and winning it all for the team.
 That is until I trip or air swing or can’t catch that player when reality hits that I might not be as fast as I was at 16.
 I wouldn’t have it any other way.
 I love the yelling and shouting of the girls on my team as we give it our all and totally lose ourselves in the game.
 We don’t win all that often, but we are having a go and losing ourselves in the experience.
 It feels so great to be alive and hanging in the sisterhood.
 Women really need other women and I’ll happily shout this from the rooftops.
 You don’t have to join a spots team – have more coffee dates.
 Start a book club.
 Take a pottery class.
 Learn to fly.
 Join your local bee keeping club.

-My husband is a Type 1 Diabetic and has been for over 30 years.
+My husband also has his tribes.
+He's a Type 1 Diabetic and has been for over 30 years.
 He looks after himself by staying active and eating well.
 Lately he’s been so great at having a chat with others that are just starting their diabetic journeys to reassure them and give them pointers to cope and get a grip on their new reality.
 He’s building a new tribe of people that he can totally relate to and is realising what expertise he has and how important it is to share with others.
 This tribe is really fueling him and giving him purpose the more people he speaks to.
 The recipient also gets a chance to share and let their guard down as they learn how to adapt their lifestyle and live a full life of meaning.